zeelp741/zeelp741/README.md

 ### Hi there 👋

-🔭 I’m currently working on a full stack MERN application\n 🌱 I’m currently learning React \n
+- 🔭 I’m currently working on a full stack MERN application
+- 🌱 I’m currently learning React
-📫 How to reach me: zeelp741@gmail.com
+- 📫 How to reach me: zeelp741@gmail.com

 <!--